fmonteir/MultiThreadedQ/README.md

 ## Build process with CMake

-To run the unit tests, the first step is to go into the build directory using
+To run the unit tests, the first step is to create and go into the build directory using

+mkdir build

 cd build